open/close all foldersAversions and Hand Waves:

 - The dub even cuts out instances of Yugi and friends skipping school to save the world e.g. In one instance Yugi and Tea were going to a soccer match rather than school

 - Yu-Gi-Oh!
-The Abridged Series parodied the anime version with Joey wondering why they turn up at all, and with Yugi expressing surprise when seeing an actual teacher, having apparently forgotten what they looked like.
+The Abridged Series parodied the anime version with Joey wondering why they turn up at all, especially since they're never even seen doing any schoolwork, and with Yugi expressing surprise when seeing an actual teacher, having apparently forgotten what they looked like.
 Even Tristan wonders why they haven't been expelled by now.

 - Trainers leave for one year, in the The Electric Tale of Pikachu manga series.
 A rare and little known novelization released early in the anime's life hand-waves this.
 After children in the Pokémon world finish schooling at the age of ten, they become legal adults who are free to leave to become full-time trainers, or do whatever else they want.

 - Averted in the Tenchi Muyo!
 OVA where much of Tenchi's school is destroyed in the first episode and in the second his house is accidentally relocated next to his grandfather's shrine deep in the mountains.
 He ends up taking his classes by correspondence after that.

 - In Bleach, the teenage protagonists time their world-saving to take place during school breaks whenever possible, but they still frequently have to cut class to respond to attacks and sometimes get in serious trouble for doing so.
 Ichigo can at least send Kon in his place but Uryuu, Chad, and Orihime can't fake their absences and come up with often-outlandish excuses.
 They avert more serious consequences by keeping their grades up so the teachers only have so much to complain about.